-Ask for any special toys or blankets the dog had as well.
+Ask about any special toys or blankets the dog had as well.
 He will feel more secure if he has something familiar with him.
 Don’t wash it until your pooch has had a couple weeks to settle in.

-9. Walk the dog around the block
+9. Walk the Dog Around the Block

 When you come home, don’t go straight into the house and take the leash off.
 You want to take your new canine family member around the block first.
-This serves several purposes, including:

 - A nice walk allows your dog to get out some of that nervous energy.

 - Your pup will probably need to pee.
 In fact, be prepared for more frequent urination and in house “accidents” for the first couple of weeks or so.